The Lands: Geography

 Ruins Of Ringin

-Ringin (a contraction of Rinuglarin) was once the capital city of the Erimanic Empire.
+Ringin (a contraction of Ringularin) was once the capital city of the Erimanic Empire.
 It has been abandoned for well over a millennium and preceding that was also the site of civil war for a further five hundred years.
 Some say nothing can live there now because of the way in which the land was blasted by magical forces.
 Others however say that the city is inhabited by all manner of monsters that were once bred for the wars of the Age Of Tumult.
 It is likely that the ancestral mansions of long-forgotten nobility now house Wights and Wraiths.
 And some say that the backstreets and lanes are ruled by Dopplegangers whose greatest hope is to kill and assume the identity of visiting adventurers so that they can escape the monotony of Ringin for a new life in the wider world.
-The ruins are located on the shores of a lake in the Grey Hills which presumably is home to freshwater Trolls.
+The ruins are located on the shores of Circlet Lake in the Grey Hills which presumably is home to freshwater Trolls.
 Adventurers visit this site despite its dangers because it is also known as the greatest repository of both mundane and magical riches in all The Lands.

 Mount Fate